Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    3. Compute the log entry represented by each `ContactProofStep` and evaluate the inclusion proof `inclusion` with these log entries.
-Verify that the root value outputted is equal to the candidate root value verified in step 2.
+Verify that the root value outputted is equal to the candidate root value verified in step
+      2. -->

 Some information is omitted from `MonitorResponse` in the interest of efficiency, due to the fact that the user would have already seen and verified it as part of conducting other queries.
-In particular, the VRF output and proof for each search key is not provided, given that it can be cached from the original Search or Update query for the key.
+In particular, the VRF output and proof for each search key is not provided, or each key's initial position in the log, given that both of these can be cached from the original Search or Update query for the key.

-Generally, users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.

 ## Distinguished